James Pike: In literature

-Bishop Pike was an inspiration for the character of Timothy Archer in Philip K. Dick's book The Transmigration of Timothy Archer.
+Bishop Pike was an inspiration for the character of Timothy Archer in Philip K. Dick's novel The Transmigration of Timothy Archer.
 Dick and Pike were friends; Pike had officiated at Dick's 1966 wedding to Nancy Hackett, Maren Hackett Bergrud's stepdaughter.

 He is likewise mentioned several times in Dick's alternate history novel Radio Free Albemuth as one victim of a series of assassinations of prominent citizens orchestrated to clear the way for the book's villain to assume the US Presidency.

 Joan Didion wrote about Pike and the building of the Grace Cathedral in her collection of essays The White Album (1979).

 E. L. Doctorow's 2000 novel City of God features Pike as a mentor to his fictional character, Reverend Dr. Thomas Pemberton.
 In a prayer, Pemberton reveals the story of his search to escape ritualization and find illumination in the wilds of Africa, in the same way that Pike ventured into the wilderness around Jerusalem in an attempt to connect with the historical Jesus.